neu-cs2100/cs2100-pg-handout-testhw4/README.md

 For each one, it is up to you whether you make it an attribute or a property.

-Don't forget to create a test class in teh `tests` directory to test your work.
+Don't forget to create a test class in the `tests` directory to test your work.

 ### 3: SearchNews